 Citation Management Tools

-Citation Management Tools are similar to citation generators, but they provide a broader set of features that can be quite useful in larger research projects.
-These citation managers enable you to store, organize, annotate, and share your references for research.
+Citation management tools are similar to citation generators, but they provide a broader set of features that can be quite useful in larger research projects.
+These citation managers enable you to store, organize, annotate, and share your references.
 They can also integrate with word processors, like Word and Google Docs, to automatically insert in-text citations and format bibliographies.

 There are a number of citation managers available, some of which are free-to-use and some of which require a subscription.
 These are the most common free-to-use citation managers:

 When choosing to use a citation manager, it might be useful to consult with your professors.
-It may be that a particular citation manager is more popular in a particular field.
+It may be that a particular citation manager is more popular and useful in a particular field.